 How to Remove Light Scratches & Blemishes From Your Car

+The task of getting rid of scratches on the car can be quite stressful depending on how deep the scratch or swirl is.
 Examples of minor surface blemishes that can be removed with Scratch and Swirl Remover are light marks from fingernails around door handles, light scuffs, or a finish that has lost its gloss.
 This product can also remove general road film and swirl marks from automatic car washes.

 Removing Light Scratches

 - If you can, mark the scratch with masking tape one inch above and one inch below the scratch to help you apply the product in the right spot.

 - Apply a Scratch and Swirl Remover with a soft towel in a back-and-forth motion for 30 seconds with firm pressure.

 - Wipe dry with a clean towel and inspect the area to see if the scratch has been removed.

 - Reapply the Scratch and Swirl Remover until you achieve your desired results or the scratch becomes clear or invisible

 - Repeat the process up to five times

 - Apply the Scratch and Swirl Remover to the larger surrounding area to blend in the repair